Skip to content

 Tim Elliott

-Welcome to Lawgical the UAE’s first and still the only regular legal podcast.
-My name is Tim Elliott.
-I’m here with our expert legal expert manager partner of the Dubai based legal firm HPL, Yamalova and Plewka here in Dubai Ludmila Yamalova Great to see you.
+Welcome to Lawgical, the UAE’s first and still the only regular legal podcast.
+My name is Tim Elliott, and I’m here with our legal expert, managing partner of the Dubai-based legal firm HPL Yamalova & Plewka, Ludmila Yamalova.
+Great to see you.

 Ludmila Yamalova